lucky-chap/shelf/README.md

   - Access with process.env.YOUR_KEY (server-side only).
   - If you deploy on Encore, you can also configure [Secrets] in the Infrastructure tab.
 The backend will first check process.env and then fall back to Encore Secrets when available.

-Create a .env file in the project root by copying .env.example and filling in your real values.
+Create a .env file in the project root by copying .env.example and filling in your values.

 Example .env:

-VITE_STRIPE_PUBLISHABLE_KEY=pk_test_123
 VITE_UNSPLASH_ACCESS_KEY=your_unsplash_key
-STRIPE_SECRET_KEY=sk_test_123
-STRIPE_WEBHOOK_SECRET=whsec_123
 UNSPLASH_ACCESS_KEY=your_unsplash_key

 Notes:
 - Do not hardcode keys in code.
 Always use environment variables.
 - Vite only exposes variables prefixed with VITE_ to the browser runtime.

-## Mandatory Configuration
+## Optional Configuration

-- Stripe is REQUIRED (Checkout and secure downloads).
 - Unsplash is OPTIONAL (enables Unsplash background selection in Theme Settings).
 If not set, the Unsplash option will be hidden.

-Required configuration:
+Optional configuration:
 - Frontend (Vite env, in .env):
-  - VITE_STRIPE_PUBLISHABLE_KEY (must start with pk_)
   - VITE_UNSPLASH_ACCESS_KEY (optional, only for client-side references)

 - Backend (Node env, in .env or Encore Secrets):
-  - STRIPE_SECRET_KEY (must start with sk_)
-  - STRIPE_WEBHOOK_SECRET (optional, must start with whsec_ if you use webhooks)
   - UNSPLASH_ACCESS_KEY (optional, used server-side when searching Unsplash)

 Important:
-- Never put secret keys (sk_ or whsec_) in frontend code.
+- Never put secret keys in frontend code.
-- The backend validates that STRIPE_SECRET_KEY exists and starts with "sk_" when Stripe functionality is used.
-- The webhook endpoint validates STRIPE_WEBHOOK_SECRET if configured.
 - The Unsplash backend API validates that UNSPLASH_ACCESS_KEY is set, or returns a clear error.

-### Stripe Configuration

-- Backend env:
-  - STRIPE_SECRET_KEY = sk_test_...
-  - STRIPE_WEBHOOK_SECRET = whsec_... (optional unless using webhooks)

-- Frontend env:
-  - VITE_STRIPE_PUBLISHABLE_KEY = pk_test_...

-- Test payment flow:
-  1. Set environment variables as above and restart the app.
-  2. Create a product in the Admin dashboard (Store tab) and set a price (>= $0.50 for paid, or 0 for free).
-  3. On the public page, click Buy/Download on the product card.
-  4. For paid products, you will be redirected to Stripe Checkout.
-Use Stripe test card 4242 4242 4242 4242 with any valid future expiry and any CVC and ZIP.
-  5. After payment, you will land at /checkout/success where the app verifies the session and provides a signed download link.

-- Webhook (optional but recommended):
-  - Endpoint: POST /store/stripe/webhook
-  - Set the webhook secret (STRIPE_WEBHOOK_SECRET) from your Stripe Dashboard → Developers → Webhooks.
-  - The webhook handler validates events using the configured secret.
-Due to framework request parsing, if signature verification fails, it falls back to verifying the event by retrieving it using the event id from Stripe's API.

 ### Unsplash Configuration